 We are required by law to hold your information for as long as is necessary to comply with our statutory and contractual obligations and in accordance with our legitimate interests as a data controller.
 We will use reasonable endeavours to ensure that your personal data is maintained and up to date.
-However, you are under a duty to inform us of any and all changes to your personal data to ensure that it is up to date and we will update or delete your personal data accordingly.

 Sending us information over the internet

 Your information is held on servers hosted by us or our services provider.

 How we collect and aggregate information about visitors to our websites